Strategies for Improving your Neonatal Nursing Workforce

 Katherine Dewhurst, Midwife, Neonatal Services, Leeds Teaching Hospitals NHS Trust

-Optimising your USP and supporting recruitment processes for overseas medics and nurses
+Optimising your USP and supporting recruitment processes for overseas, registered and qualifying nurses

 Assessing relocation and training opportunities within your trust: how can this be improved?